yzhang-570/AI110_Project2-PawPal-/reflection.md

 ## 2. Scheduling Logic and Tradeoffs

-- Testing - feels like extra weight at first but very important for ensuring correctness after refactoring/changes, and for visibly seeing the impact of the changes in practical usage (parameters, return types).
-- Using pytest vs. main
-   - main - allows printing, for manually checking results for complex things such as sorted lists
-   - pytest - checking that modular parts behave as expected, helps isolate behavior and verify that requirements are met
-- Start small - create basic classes, functionality; and demo UI to connect to these functions
-- Classes - used to standardize memory and operations in a structured way, even without a database
-  - Relationships between classes must be represented using aggregations
-- AI - useful for streamlining adding documentation/comments and quickly getting up to speed with test cases for manual review then testing; can also be used for commit messages
-  - exploring different apporaches - ex. creating 2 filter methods, or a single one for 2 filters

 **a.
 Constraints and priorities**

 - What constraints does your scheduler consider (for example: time, priority, preferences)?